Confirm-Solutions/confirmasaurus/research/lei/table.md

 Things to explore/do here:

-- [x] make some slice plots of the function that we are interpolating. how noisy is it currently?
+- [x] make some slice plots of the function that we are interpolating. how noisy is it currently? how quickly does it change?
 - [x] jax interpolation. without jax interpolation, everything is for naught because it'll be slow.
-- [ ] unit tests for jax interpolation. this is simple since we can just compare against scipy.
+- [x] unit tests for jax interpolation. this is simple since we can just compare against scipy.
-- [ ] real code!! not just a janky example.
+- [x] real code!! not just a janky example.
 - [ ] unstructured interpolation grids that are higher density in regions where that's necessary.
 We could start by dividing the domain into just a few hyper-triangles and then divide only those triangles where the edge midpts/center are substantially different from the existing vertices.
-This might be necessary fairly early because it seems like the function we're interpolating can have dramatic changes in value with respect to the input space.

 ```python
 import outlaw.nb_util as nb_util